noseka1/noseka1.github.io/source/_posts/2017-07-20-first-look-at-the-key-value-store-in-consul.markdown

 ## Basic CRUD with Consul

-In this section, we're going the exercise the basic Create, Read, Update and Delete functionality of the Consul key-store.
+In this section, we're going to exercise the basic Create, Read, Update and Delete functionality of the Consul key-store.
 First, let's store the value `12345` under the key `foo`:

 {% codeblock lang:sh %}
 $ ./consul kv put foo 12345